Stage 2 of the Inner Source Pyramid.

 Agreeing a quality standard

 - Using a division’s standard as the collective benchmark.
-For example this is common for capacity and performance requirements where the necessary standard is that of the highest volume user: as long as that most demanding division’s standards are met, everyone else will also be satisfied.
+This is common for capacity and performance requirements where the necessary standard is that of the highest volume user.
+If that divisions standards are met, everyone else will also be satisfied.

 - Consensus for each significant change.
-The relevant standards owner from each consuming division will review and accept for each significant change (this is too inefficient to apply to minor changes).
+The relevant standards owner from each consuming division will review and accept for each significant change.
 For example, each division’s security team might review and risk assess each significant change so multiple standards are applied.

-- Use a pre-agreed group-wide minimum standard.
+- Use an agreed group-wide minimum standard.
 If a group-wide inter-divisionally agreed standard exists it can simply be used as the benchmark.
-For example, the usage of the existing inner source conventions and standards in the GitHub Flutter-Global org are pre-agreed with each division.
+For example, the usage Flutter-Global org and its conventions are pre-agreed with each division.

 How to achieve the desired quality of contribution?

 You must enforce your agreed quality standards by reviewing contributions and rejecting those that do not meet the minimum requirements.
-This is achieved by accepting contributions as pull requests (PR), and using branch protection to ensure the contribution is reviewed by an expert confident and knowledgeable enough to uphold those standards.
+This is achieved by a code review by an expert confident and knowledgeable enough to uphold those standards.
+This expert is known as a maintainer.

 This is simple to say, hard to do consistently, but critical for the success of your inner source product.